luizsoliveira/jetstarter-react-admin-postgrest/README.md

-# jetstarter-webapp-refine
+# jetstarter-react-admin-postgREST
-A starter project for rapid development of a complete Webapp Stack using Docker, Nest, React, Refine and some DBMS
+A starter project for rapid development of a complete Admin Webapp Stack using Docker, React Admin, React and PostgREST